STI/STD Testing Trenton Missouri

 Life Options Green Hills provides limited STI/STD testing and treatment in Trenton, Missouri.
 Sexually transmitted infections (STIs) and sexually transmitted diseases (STDs) can be a serious concern.
 If left untreated, infections can cause irreversible damage to your reproductive system.
 Many STIs and STDs can pass onto newborns, which could lead to health concerns if the mother is infected and remains untreated.

 At Life Options, we provide testing and treatment to qualifying women and men.
-We use a urine sample to test for two of the most common STIs, Chlamydia and Gonorrhea.
-Chlamydia and Gonorrhea are treatable through medication regimens and should be addressed by a medical professional if the test comes up positive.
+We offer blood testing for HIV, Syphilis, Hepatitis B and Hepatitis C. We also use urine samples to test for two of the most common STIs, Chlamydia and Gonorrhea.
+Some of these STIs are treatable with medication and all should be addressed by a medical professional if the tests come up positive.

 STDs are not treatable with home remedies and will not go away on their own, even if you aren’t experiencing symptoms.
 Only testing confirms if you have an STI/STD.
 All services are confidential and offered at no cost to you.
 Get tested today!